-The following subsections (xx) through (xx) of this rule describe these eligibility requirements in subsection (1) (a) through (e) of this rule.
+The following subsections (2) through (6) of this rule describe these eligibility requirements in subsection (1) (a) through (e) of this rule.

 (2) Valid SSN or ITIN - To be eligible for the WFTC, you must have a valid Social Security number (SSN) or a valid individual tax-payer identification number (ITIN).